Prizes

 Supported by the Melbourne Prize Trust

-This Award will be given to a finalist in the Melbourne Prize for Music 2025 with the highest number of public votes.
+This Award will be given to a finalist in the Melbourne Prize for Urban Sculpture 2026 with the highest number of votes cast during the public voting period.

-The winner of this Award will be announced on 13 November at melbourneprize.org
+The winner will be announced at melbourneprize.org 26 November.

 2022